 Harrison has led several multi-day expeditions for the Outdoor Program that have ventured to remote destinations, including backpacking in Big Bend National Park, paddling the canyons of the Rio Grande in Big Bend National Park, kayaking the Everglades National Park, and paddling the black waters of the Suwannee River in Florida.
 In the summer of 2013, he joined an expedition team of local boaters and E&H alum and kayaked the 280 miles of the Grand Canyon of the Colorado River, living out of his boat and engaging the fastest whitewater in the country.

-He has completed AMGA courses in top rope and single pitch climbing systems, and he holds certifications as an ACA Swiftwater Rescuer and Wilderness First Responder.
+He has completed AMGA courses in top rope and single pitch climbing systems, and he holds certifications as an ACA Level 4 Kayak Instructor, ACA Level 4 Swiftwater Rescuer, and as a Wilderness First Responder.

 - B.A., University of Memphis, 1994 Major: Literature and Creative Writing